Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 tags: "installation agent .NET Core YAML configuration properties" -->

 Contrast supports YAML-based configuration for the .NET Core agent.
 This allows you to store configuration on disk that you can override with environment variables or command line arguments.
 Go to the [.NET Core YAML Template](installation-netcoreconfig.html#netcore-template) for fully formatted properties that you can copy and use in your own configuration files.

 > **Note:** While all Contrast agents share the same property formatting in YAML configuration files, each agent must use its specified file.

 ## Load Path

 Configuration values use the following order of precedence:

-1. Corporate rule (e.g., expired license overrides `assess.enable`)
+1. Corporate rule (e.g., expired license overrides `contrast.assess.enable`)
 2. Specific environmental variable
 3. Generic environment variable value
 4. User configuration file value
 5. Contrast UI value
 6. Default value

 The *contrast_security.yaml* file should be placed on the file system using one of the following methods: